jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/ISC2-Cloud-Security-Report-2022.md

 And as on the previous question, security professionals in the government sector (54.3%) were least worried (see Figure 7).

-**Figure 6:** Percentage indicating compromise is “more likely to occur than not” in the next 12 months, by country.

-*   Japan: 87.9%
-*   Canada: 85.4%
-*   Singapore: 84.0%
-*   Saudi Arabia: 83.7%
-*   Italy: 83.4%
-*   Australia: 82.0%
-*   China: 80.0%
-*   USA: 79.7%
-*   Spain: 76.0%
-*   Germany: 74.3%
-*   France: 74.0%
-*   UK: 74.0%
-*   South Africa: 70.8%
-*   Mexico: 63.6%
-*   Colombia: 60.7%
-*   Brazil: 55.9%
-*   Turkey: 38.0%

-**Figure 7:** Percentage indicating compromise is “more likely to occur than not” in the next 12 months, by industry.
+![Figure 7: Percentage indicating compromise is “more likely to occur than not” in the next 12 months, by industry.]

-*   Finance: 86.7%
-*   Education: 84.1%
-*   Telecom & Technology: 79.1%
-*   Healthcare: 76.0%
-*   Retail: 70.4%
-*   Manufacturing: 68.9%
-*   Government: 54.3%

-## Section 1: Current Security Posture

-### Security Posture by IT Domain
+## Security Posture by IT Domain

-*On a scale of 1 to 5, with 5 being highest, rate your organization’s overall security posture (ability to defend against cyberthreats) in each of the following IT components:*
+On a scale of 1 to 5, with 5 being highest, rate your organization’s overall security posture (ability to defend against cyberthreats) in each of the following IT components:

 Each year we try to gauge how security professionals feel about their ability to defend against cyberthreats across different types